Jameem/docker-multi-container-app/README.md

 # docker-multi-container-app

-Exploring multiple docker containers
+Exploring multiple docker containers...

-The project is meant to explore docker with multiple containers and deploy to aws via travis cli.
+The project is meant to explore docker with multiple containers and deploy to aws with travis cli.

 ## Dependencies